mklabs/arena-recorder.wow/readme.md

 [ArenaRecorder] Watching folder ...
 ```

-If not check if OBS and running and the .env configuration.
+If not check if OBS is running and the .env configuration.